 Median Household Incomes by Age Bracket: 1967-2013

-Earlier today we updated our commentary on household income distribution to include the Census Bureau's release of the 2013 annual data.
-Our focus was on arithmetic mean (average) household incomes by quintile (and the top 5%) over the 46-year history of this data series.
+Earlier today I updated my commentary on household income distribution to include the Census Bureau's release of the 2013 annual data.
+My focus was on arithmetic mean (average) household incomes by quintile (and the top 5%) over the 46-year history of this data series.
 The analysis offered some fascinating insights into U.S. household incomes.

 But the classification misses the implications of age for income.
 Households are by no means locked into the same quintile over time.
 Young educated households with professional skills and aspirations will typically move into the higher earning brackets during their financial life cycles.
 Households dependent on income from unskilled labor and service employment will not see the same financial progress over the years.